About

 Zelda Thomas

 I am Zelda Thomas.
-For more than twenty years I have worked with students as a teacher, editor, and college counselor, drawing out what is real and specific in their thinking and helping them shape it into something an admissions reader will want to read.
+For ten years I taught high school English in the classroom, and I have coached students on their college essays in the years since, drawing out what is real and specific in their thinking and helping them shape it into something an admissions reader will want to read.

 Born in Mexico and shaped by a life lived across continents, I bring a globally minded perspective to every student I work with.
 After a year in Milan, I now serve families in Europe applying to American universities, American families drawn to the rich landscape of English-taught programs across Europe, and students from anywhere in the world navigating an increasingly international set of choices.